 Federal student loans are eligible for in-school deferment provided the student is enrolled at least half-time and is not on a leave of absence.
 During periods of in-school deferment, Direct Subsidized and Perkins Loans do not accrue interest.
 Direct Unsubsidized and Grad PLUS Loans generally accrue interest beginning on the date of disbursement.
 Unpaid interest that accrues during deferment and forbearance periods is "capitalized" (added to the original loan balance) when the loan enters repayment.

 Alternative and private education loan information is not reported to the NSLDS.
 Some private lenders may limit the number of months that in-school deferment can be approved.
 Students should contact their private lender directly to verify when their undergraduate and/or graduate private loans will enter repayment.

 More information about managing loans, selecting repayment plans, and locating loan servicers, can be found at Federal Student Aid-Repay Loans

 Loan Counseling Requirements

 Students who borrow federal loans are required by federal regulation to complete entrance counseling when they first borrow, and are required to complete exit counseling when they graduate or drop below half time enrollment due to a leave of absence, withdrawal, or dismissal.
-These requirements will be implemented when WMed begins participating in the federal student loan programs.
 The purpose of these counseling requirements is to ensure that students understand the terms and conditions of their loans, and their rights and responsibilities as federal loan borrowers.

-Entrance and Exit Counseling can be found on the Federal Student Loans website.
+Entrance and Exit Counseling can be found on the Federal Student Aid website.